torchphysics.utils package

 Bases: Callback

-A callback to saves the current state of the trainer (a PyTorch Lightning checkpoint), if the training has to be resumed at a later point in time.
+A callback to save the current state of the trainer (a PyTorch Lightning checkpoint), if the training has to be resumed at a later point in time.

 Parameters: